 Are there any templates I can use to go through the framework?

 Yes.
 I’ve included several templates you can use with your team in my IoT Product Manager Certificate Program.
-The program includes my IoT Decision Workbook, which is a companion to the IoT Decision Framework.
+The program includes my IoT Decision Workbook, a companion to the IoT Decision Framework.

 Another great tool is my IoT strategy template, which you can download for free.